Table of Contents

 Foundations and Funds

 In the event of the voluntary termination of a foundation (e.g., if it has achieved its purpose) or a fund (e.g., in case of impossibility to further fulfill its purpose) the Board of Directors of the foundation or of the fund decides on their termination, and appoints a liquidation officer.
-Foundations and funds may be also terminated upon the decision of a court, if these entities a) act in violation of the law; or b) are not active for more than two years without serious reason; or c) when it is otherwise impossible to fulfill the purpose for which these entities were established.
+Foundations and funds may be also terminated upon the decision of a court, if a) they act in violation of the law; b) they are not active for more than two years without serious reason; or c) it is otherwise impossible to fulfill the purpose for which these entities were established.
 In such cases the court appoints the liquidation officer (Civil Code Articles 376, 377 and 401).

 As with associations, the liquidating officer sells the property of the foundation only to the extent necessary to pay off the foundation’s debts, and uses the rest of the liquidation balance in accordance with the incorporation document of the foundation.
 If the incorporation document of a foundation established exclusively for public benefit purposes allows use of the liquidation balance for other than publicly beneficial purposes, such a provision is considered invalid and shall not be applied.
 If the incorporation document does not define how the remaining liquidation balance should be disposed of, the liquidation officer must offer it to another foundation with similar purpose or upon decision of the Board of Directors to the community, region, or the state, if there is a good reason for it.
 If that is not possible, the offer goes to the community where the association has its seat.
 If the community does not accept the offer within two months, the remaining liquidation balance of the foundation shall be transferred to the control of the regional self-government where the foundation has its seat.
 The public authorities are obliged to make use of the offered liquidation balance explicitly for a publicly beneficial purpose (Civil Code Articles 378-380).
 If the foundation has accepted a purpose-bound subsidy from a public budget, the above-mentioned procedure shall not be applied, and the liquidating officer shall dispose of the relevant part of the liquidation balance according to the directions of the relevant public authority (Civil Code Article 381).